plasticuproject/hibpwned/README.md

 search_password <br/>
 search_hashes <br/>

-All functions return a JSON objects containing relevent data, with the exception <br/>
+All functions return a list of JSON objects containing relevent data, with the exception <br/>
 of search_password and search_hashes, which returns an integer and a string object, <br/>
 respectively. <br/>